 I have found during my years of teaching History and Sociology that it is more difficult to teach general education classes in History than to teach general education courses in Sociology for a variety of different reasons.
 Many students, for example, find History "boring" for understandable reasons given how History is taught in secondary schools and in many colleges in the US.
 Many students rightly, in my opinion, find memorising names and dates with little in the way of broader theoretical context and discussion, history as trivial pursuit in other words, as irrelevant to their lives and their future lives as they see them.

-I share these student concerns about the relevance of the academic discipline of History to them and have other concerns about the point of studying History as it is practised in the ivy walls of the academy.
+I share these student concerns about the relevance of the academic discipline of History to them and have other concerns about History as it is practised in the ivy walls of the academy.
 First, I think that academic History is far too often boosterist in form.
 I think, in other words, that History is far too often the academic version of vanity motorcar plates or citizens of a particular community trying to sell the supposed virtues of their particular town to tourists or to those who might move to it.
 Mormons, for instance, tend to write Mormon History.
 Mennonites largely write Anabaptist History.
 Jews by and large write Jewish History.
 Those who romanticise the working class tend to write working class history.
 Americans tend to write American history.
 As Max Weber realised long ago, it is questionable whether anyone can write dispassionately about someone or something they value.
 And the truth about History is that those who write History too often value that which they are studying and writing about and celebrate it as one more step in the progressive march of time.